Coming Back to You

 Coming Back to You is the title of Melinda Doolittle's first album, released on February 3, 2009.
 The album consists of covers such as "Dust My Broom" from the 1930s, "Wonderful", from Aretha Franklin's 2003 release So Damn Happy, "Declaration of Love" from Celine Dion's 1996 release Falling into You and the title track, originally recorded by Macy Gray for the film Déjà Vu.

 The album debuted at number 58 on the Billboard 200 on its first week of release, selling just over 10,900 copies.

-Doolittle made her first promotional appearance for the album on The Ellen DeGeneres Show where she performed "It's Your Love".
+Doolittle made her first promotional appearance for the album on The Ellen DeGeneres Show where she performed "It's Your Love."

+The cover is reminiscent of The Freewheelin' Bob Dylan.